Long Weekend Getaway to Te Anau

 In the afternoon, join one of Real Journey’s Glowworm Cave tours.
 The tours include a scenic cruise on the western shores of Lake Te Anau and a guided cave tour.
 With their 12,000 years, the caves are actually relatively young and they are still being carved by the river that flows through them today.
 Travel through the limestone passages on foot and by boat to find a grotto of thousands of glittering glowworms, native to New Zealand.

-Today is all about the arms with a Doubtful Sound kayak tour.
-You start with a scenic cruise across Lake Manapouri and a coach ride over Wilmot Pass and then you are moving under your own steam.
-You will kayak from a few hours to a full day through the sound, exploring small coves and islands from a different perspective.
+Today is all about getting the arms moving with a Doubtful Sound kayak tour.
+You'll start with a scenic cruise across Lake Manapouri and a coach ride over Wilmot Pass where you are then moving at your own pace.
+You can kayak from a few hours to a full day through the sound, exploring small coves and islands from a different perspective.
 A moderate level of fitness is required for this trip but no previous kayaking experience is necessary as you will be led by experienced kayak guides.

 If you feel one day isn't enough to fully immerse yourself in the sounds, you can take part in an over-night kayaking experience.
 With 2 solid days of kayaking, you will truly be able to connect with the wilderness in the Sounds.

 Today you better rest your arms and let the legs do all the work!
 The nice thing about the Kepler track is that is starts so close to town, the car park is only a 5km short drive or if you fancy it – walk from town.
 Hiking up to Luxmore Hut will give you a great taster of what this Great Walk is all about.